altunixon/wips/lns/altina_ln/ASP-134-Chapter_4_The_Price_of_Betrayal.md

 — This is too unlikely.<br/>
 He thought carefully.<br/>
 If the Eighth Army and Rockhoward really want to betray the Empire, he didn’t need to do so at this moment.<br/>
-Wouldn’t it be easier for him to storm the rooms of the key personnel with heavy infantry while we were still in the Aroe Maroe city?
+Wouldn’t it be easier for him to storm the rooms of the key personnel with heavy infantry while we were still in the Aroe Maroe city?<br/>
 And if he really rebelled, the family and relatives of the commander and his staff officers couldn’t remain unscathed.<br/>
 They would probably be executed.<br/>
 The harshest punishment of the Belgaria Empire was awaiting them.
 It was hard to believe that the Etruria Theocracy could offer anything enticing enough for them to turn traitor.<br/>
-Was their treason so hard to believe?
+Was their treason so hard to believe?<br/>
-Then what was their intention in attacking our rear?
+Then what was their intention in attacking our rear?<br/>
 Did they really have a reason to rebel, that Regis couldn’t even imagine?
-Or maybe they just decided on that?
+Or maybe they just decided on that?<br/>
 By right, Regis should issue the order to attack without hesitation.<br/>
 "Ughh… "<br/>
 "Regis?!"<br/>